January 9, 2026 (1mo ago) — last updated February 21, 2026 (10d ago)

 Strategic analysis

-• Instant access to a wide affiliate pool.
+• Quick access to a wide affiliate pool.

 Actionable takeaways

-1. Curate complementary brands if building a private network.
+1. Curate complementary brands if you build a private network.

-2. Offer a unified partner dashboard for simplicity.
+2. Offer a unified dashboard for partners to reduce friction.

-4. Invest in partner support for better performance.
+4. Invest in partner support to improve performance.

 Strategic analysis